-If you have been exposed to toxic mold in your home or in the workplace, you may be considering a legal claim against those responsible for your injuries.
-A number of different claims are possible in cases of toxic mold exposure --your specific claim will depend upon:
+If you have been exposed to toxic mold in your home or the workplace, you may be considering a toxic mold claim.
+A number of different claims are possible in cases of toxic mold exposure.
+Your specific claim will depend upon:

-Toxic Mold Injuries: Who is Responsible
+Toxic Mold Injuries: Who Is Responsible

 Toxic Mold Injuries: Possible Damages

-Clean-up and structural fixes.
-Water and mold can cause serious structural damage in a home or commercial building.
+Clean-up and real estate remediation: Water and mold can cause serious structural damage in a home or commercial building.
 Legal claims for property damage may include the cost of fixing structural elements such as:

-Toxic Mold Injuries: Legal Theories of Liability
+Legal Theories of Liability

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help